jtechprojects/cybersecurity-homelab/README.md

 I use the physical Kali Linux workstation to scan and interact with Metasploitable 2 and practice controlled exploitation using Metasploit Framework.

-This provides a safe environment for practicing reconnaissance, vulnerability discovery, and exploitation while observing how malicious or suspicious activity appears across the lab network and security monitoring tools.
+This provides a safe environment for practicing reconnaissance, vulnerability discovery, and exploitation while observing how suspicious activity appears across the lab network and security monitoring tools.

 ## Learning SSH

 Building the homelab gave me hands-on experience using SSH as part of my security testing workflow.

-I used SSH to remotely connect from my Windows 11 management workstation to the physical Kali Linux machine.
-This allowed me to control Kali remotely and perform security testing against the virtual machines running within the Proxmox environment.
+I use SSH to remotely connect from my Windows 11 management workstation to the physical Kali Linux machine.
+This allows me to control Kali remotely and perform security testing against the virtual machines running within the Proxmox environment.

-From the Kali system, I used tools such as Nmap to scan the virtual machines, identify active hosts, discover open ports, and examine services running across the lab network.
+From the Kali system, I use tools such as Nmap to scan the virtual machines, identify active hosts, discover open ports, and examine services running across the lab network.

-I also used Kali to launch Metasploit Framework (`msfconsole`) and perform controlled exploitation against the intentionally vulnerable Metasploitable 2 virtual machine.
+I also use Kali to launch Metasploit Framework (`msfconsole`) and perform controlled exploitation against the intentionally vulnerable Metasploitable 2 virtual machine.

 This workflow gave me practical experience with: